Privacy: Legal methods

 Although there are laws that promote the protection of users, in some countries, like the U.S., there is no federal digital privacy law and privacy settings are essentially limited by the state of current enacted privacy laws.
 To further their privacy, users can start conversing with representatives, letting representatives know that privacy is a main concern, which in turn increases the likelihood of further privacy laws being enacted.

 Privacy in non-human animals

 David Attenborough, a biologist and natural historian, affirmed that gorillas "value their privacy" while discussing a brief escape by a gorilla in London Zoo.

+Lack of privacy in public spaces, caused by overcrowding, increases health issues in animals, including heart disease and high blood pressure.
+Also, the stress from overcrowding is connected to an increase in infant mortality rates and maternal stress.
+The lack of privacy that comes with overcrowding is connected to other issues in animals, which causes their relationships with others to diminish.
+How they present themselves to others of their species is a necessity in their life, and overcrowding causes the relationships to become disordered.

+For example, David Attenborough claims that the gorilla's right to privacy is being violated when they are looked at through glass enclosures.
+They are aware that they are being looked at, therefore they do not have control over how much the onlookers can see of them.
+Gorillas and other animals may be in the enclosures due to safety reasons, however Attenborough states that this is not an excuse for them to be constantly watched by unnecessary eyes.
+Also, animals will start hiding in unobserved spaces.
 Animals in zoos have been found to exhibit harmful or different behaviours due to the presence of visitors watching them: